 5. Witness for the Prosecution

 Sarah Phelps returns to adapt this 2- part Agatha Christie story.
 Phelps already has a Christie adaptation to her name (And Then There Were None) as well as being a writer for Dickensian and Crimson Field.
 Needless to say, if prior work is anything to judge by, this will be a “gritty” mystery.
 (EDIT: This premieres on Acorn TV on January 30.)

 X Company, January (Ovation), WWII

 Z: The Beginning of Everything, January (Amazon Prime), Roaring 20s

 The Durrells in Corfu, April (PBS), 1940s

 Which of these are you most anticipating?
 Are there any period dramas not on this list you’re looking forward to?
 Sound off below.
-I’d love to chat with you.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+I’d love to chat with you.Pin this article to read later!
+And make sure to follow us on Pinterest.